AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrCore.rst

 These classes are used in the grid generation process.
-The :cpp:`TagBox` class is essentially a data structure that marks which cells are “tagged” for refinement.
+The :cpp:`TagBox` class is essentially a data structure that marks which cells are "tagged" for refinement.
 :cpp:`Cluster` (and :cpp:`ClusterList` contained within the same file) are classes that help sort tagged cells and generate a grid structure that contains all the tagged cells.
 These classes and their member functions are largely